ibm-cloud-docs/vpc/instance_metadata_vpc_security_bp.md

 This topic describes how to configure security safeguards to protect your metadata by:

-* Disabling the metadata service for an instance or an account when it's not needed.
+* Disabling access to the metadata service for an instance or an account when it's not needed.
 * Limiting or not assigning trusted profiles for compute resource identities as necessary.
 * Enhancing network security.

-## Disable the metadata service for an instance or account
+## Disable access to the metadata service for an instance or account
 {: #imd-disable-instance-acct}

-You can disable the service on an existing instance where it is enabled.
-See [Enable or disable the metadata service](/docs/vpc?topic=vpc-imd-configure-service).
+You can disable access to the service on an existing instance where it is enabled.
+See [Enable or disable access to the metadata service](/docs/vpc?topic=vpc-imd-configure-service).

 ## Use `iptables` firewall to limit access on Linux
 {: #imd-iptables}